 Another huge benefit is the show and tell aspect of it.
 I can only carry so much cat stuff in my backpack.
-Before a virtual meeting, I set up my bedroom area where I hold the meetings.
-One of the cat trees is visible in the background which is great for talking about vertical space and it's importance for cats, particularly in multi-cat homes.
+Before a virtual meeting, I set up my bedroom area which serves as my background.
+Two cat trees are visible in the background which is great for talking about vertical space and it's importance for cats, particularly in multi-cat homes.
 I keep a tunnel on the bed which Oscar likes to sleep in, and I have an assortment of training gear, toys and puzzles to show and discuss.
 I often briefly review how to make your own wand toy attachments particularly for cats who are reluctant to play.